 After studying physics and philosophy, he was involved in various research projects in which he dealt with questions of applied ethics (e.g. Leadership Ethics as Ethics in the Sciences, Bürgderdelphi Germline Therapy), philosophy of science (e.g. Limits and Objectivity of Scientific Foreknowledge: The Case of Energy Outlooks ) and methods of philosophy (e.g. How Far Does Reflective Equilibrium Take Us?).
-In his dissertation, he developed content-analytical methods for analysing argumentation structures that make it possible to reconcile openness of interpretation with the criterion of reliability.
+In his dissertation, he developed content-analytical methods for analysing argumentation structures that reconcile openness of interpretation with the criterion of reliability.

 Diploma in Physics, 2010